 3. Time to Hire

 If the hiring manager takes too long to find candidates, there is a problem with your job description, or you are looking for the wrong skill set.
 You can measure this HR KPI by analyzing the previous data you have collected during the past recruitment process.
-You can also use software such as Greenhouse or Workday to track the time to hire metric.
+You can also use software such as Greenhouse or Workday to track the time-to-hire metric.
 Such software can also help you reduce the time it takes for your company to hire new employees.

 4. Recruitment Costs

 Recruitment costs are another vital HR KPI that you need to track to reduce the cost of hiring new employees.
-It tells you how much money your company spends on finding and recruiting new employees.
+It tells you how much your company spends finding and recruiting new employees.

-Benefits of tracking employee performance metricsYou can measure the hiring costs by taking into account the money spent on advertisement, agency fees, interviewing costs and other related expenses.
+You can measure the hiring costs by considering the money spent on advertisement, agency fees, interviewing costs, and other related expenses.
 Hiring costs also include the amount spent on onboarding the new employee.
-It will give you an idea about how much your company is spending on recruiting new employees.
-If the recruitment costs are too high, you need to make some changes in your recruiting process and bring down these expenses.
+It will give you an idea of how much your company spends on recruiting new employees.
+If the recruitment costs are too high, you need to change your recruiting process and reduce expenses.

 5. Absenteeism Rate

 The absenteeism rate is the number of days employees are absent from work.
-By tracking this metric, you can identify whether your HR managers are allowing their team members to take too much time off or if there is an issue with workers morale.
+By tracking this metric, you can identify whether your HR managers allow their team members to take too much time off or if there is an employee morale issue.
 If your employees are absent from work more than they should be, it is a sign that something is wrong.
-There must be some valid reason of their absence from work, but it affects your organization.
-Your company might miss out on important deadlines or projects if many employees are absent from work.

-HR managers need to create a policy to track this HR KPI and communicate it to the employees.
-They need to manage the attendance and absence of their employees.
-They can create categories of various reasons for absence, such as vacation, sick leave, maternity leave, etc. They can also create certain rules regarding the number of days employees are allowed to take off from work each year.
+HR managers must create a policy to track and communicate this HR KPI to the employees.
+They also need to manage their employees’ attendance and absence.
+They can create categories for various reasons for absence, such as vacation, sick leave, maternity leave, etc.

 6. Employee Turnover Rate

 Employee turnover is another important HR KPI that you should track.
 It indicates how many employees are leaving your company voluntarily or involuntarily.
 It also focuses on the reasons for their departure.
-If the rate of turnover is high, then there is a problem with your HR team or your company’s working environment.
+If the turnover rate is high, there is a problem with your HR team or your company’s working environment.
 You need to focus on improving those areas if employee retention is an issue for your company.

 7. Employee Productivity